adams-okode/spring-boot-ussd-demo/doc.md

 ```

 #### Fetching the Menu from the store.
-Since the Menus are stored in the resource folder all we need to do is directlu read the data into an InputStream that will be converted to String and Map that to the correct Type.
+Since the Menus are stored in the resource folder all we need to do is directly read the data into an InputStream that will be converted to String and Map that to the correct Type.

 Create a MenuService within the service folder and add the code below.